MarieRoald/matcouply/README.rst

     :target: https://github.com/psf/black

-MatCoupLy is a Python library for learning coupled matrix factorizations with flexible constraints and regularization with Python.
+MatCoupLy is a Python library for learning coupled matrix factorizations with flexible constraints and regularization.

 Installation